Flutter SDK

 Bootstrap

-Add a bootstrap attribute when create a new UnleashClient.
+You can bootstrap the SDK with your own flag configuration to avoid an API call on startup.
+Add a bootstrap attribute when you create a new UnleashClient.

 There’s also a bootstrapOverride attribute which by default is true.